Validea Detailed Fundamental Analysis - FLUT

 Below is Validea's guru fundamental report for FLUTTER ENTERTAINMENT PLC (FLUT).
-Of the 22 guru strategies we follow, FLUT rates highest using our Small-Cap Growth Investor model based on the published strategy of Motley Fool.
-This strategy looks for small cap growth stocks with solid fundamentals and strong price performance.
+Of the 22 guru strategies we follow, FLUT rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
+This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.

-FLUTTER ENTERTAINMENT PLC (FLUT) is a large-cap growth stock in the Casinos & Gaming industry.
-The rating using this strategy is 41% based on the firm’s underlying fundamentals and the stock’s valuation.
+FLUTTER ENTERTAINMENT PLC (FLUT) is a large-cap value stock in the Casinos & Gaming industry.
+The rating using this strategy is 50% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.